 Systemic treatments.
 These are treatments that go throughout the body and can destroy or control cancer cells in the uterus, as well as other parts of the body.
 Chemotherapy and hormone therapy are systemic treatments.
 They work to kill cancer cells or prevent new ones from growing anywhere in your body.

 You may have just one treatment.
 Or you may have a combination of treatments.
 The order, intensity, and goals of treatment depend on the type and stage of cancer you have.

 The local treatments include:

 Radiation therapy.
 This is also called radiotherapy.
-The goal is to kill cancer cells using radiation such as that found in X-rays.
+The goal is to kill cancer cells.
+This treatment uses radiation such as that found in X-rays.
 Radiation therapy can be given from a machine directed at the pelvis.
-Or it may be done with tiny implants that are put in through the vagina (brachytherapy).
+Or it may be done with tiny implants that are put in through the vagina (called brachytherapy).
 In a few cases, radiation therapy may be used by itself to kill all the cells of a tumor.
-It may also be used before surgery to shrink a tumor or after surgery to get rid of any cancer cells that may remain.
+It may also be used before surgery to shrink a tumor.
+Or it may be used after surgery to get rid of any cancer cells that may remain.

 Systemic treatments for uterine sarcoma

 Hormone therapy.
 The goal of hormone therapy is to stop cancer cells from growing.
 Some cancer cells need hormones to grow.
 Medicines can reduce these hormones in the body.
 Medicines can also be used to block these hormones and keep them from working in cancer cells.